 Thursday, September 17, 2020

 7:15 a.m.
 Join online (Please join early to ensure the technology works for you.
 Agents seeking continuing education credit must join at the start of both days, as well as answer random poll questions during the event to receive credit.)

 8:05 a.m.
 Economic Transition in a Black Swan Environment, David Kohl, Professor Emeritus, Virginia Tech

 9:20 a.m.
 Break

 9:35 a.m.
-Understanding the Impacts of Stress on Mental Wellbeing, Shauna Reitmeier, Chief Executive Officer, Northwestern Mental Health Center
+Coping in a Time of Stress, Shauna Reitmeier, Chief Executive Officer, Northwestern Mental Health Center

 10:00 a.m.
 Break

 10:10 a.m.
 The Ethical Lapses of 2018-2019: What We Can Learn, Marianne Jennings, Professor Emeritus, Arizona State University